Albertsan712/BookstoreSummer/README.md

 The Rest API will be built with Flask
 The language that we use will be Python and the Development IDE will be Pycharm
-Current utility: Successfully returns data upon GET calls
+Current utility: Final stages of development/limited.